 Pvt.
 Eduardo Rodrigues Aguero was born in DeWitt County, Texas, on October 14, 1914.
-His father’s name was Atanasio Aguero.
-What is known is that he was living with his mother’s parents, Francisco and Ygnes Flores in DeWitt County, Texas, 1920.
+It is known that his father was Atanasio Agueroand that he was living with his mother’s parents, Francisco and Ygnes Flores in DeWitt County, Texas, in 1920.
+Like many of the time, he never completed grade school.
 When he registered for the draft on November 9, 1940, he was picking cotton in DeWitt County but gave his home as Littlefield, Texas.
-Like many of the time, he never completed grade school.
-He married Margarita Jimenez in Stinton, Texas, and was the father of a son.
-To support his family, he worked as a butcher.
+He also named his father as his contact person.
+He married Margarita Jimenez in Stinton, Texas, was the father of a son, and supported his family by working as a butcher.

-Eduardo was drafted into the U.S. Army on March 20, 1941, at Fort Sam Huston, Texas.
-He was sent to Ft.
+Eduardo was drafted into the U.S. Army on March 20, 1941, at Fort Sam Huston, Texas, and was sent to Ft.
 Knox, Kentucky for basic training.
-What armor school he attended is not known.
-After basic training, he was sent to Camp Polk.
+What armor school he attended is not known, but after basic training, he was sent to Camp Polk.
 Louisiana, and assigned to the 753rd Tank Battalion.
-The battalion had been sent to the fort but did not take part in the maneuvers that were going on there.
+The battalion had been sent to the fort from Ft.
+Benning, Georgia, but did not take part in the maneuvers that were going on there.

-After the maneuvers had ended, the 192nd Tank Battalion was sent to Camp Polk.
-The battalion was informed it was being sent overseas.
+After the maneuvers had ended, the 192nd Tank Battalion was sent to Camp Polk and informed it was being sent overseas.
 National Guardsmen 29 years old or older, or men who were married, were allowed to resign from federal service.
-Eduardo volunteered, or had his name drawn, to replace one of these Guardsmen and was assigned to D Company.
-The 192nd was also given the 753rd’s M3 tanks to replace their M2 tanks.
+Eduardo volunteered, or had his name drawn from a hat, to replace one of these Guardsmen and was assigned to D Company.
+The 192nd was also given the 753rd’s M3 tanks and tanks from the 3rd Armor Division to replace their M2 tanks.

 For recreation, the soldiers spent their free time bowling or going to the movies on the base.
 They also played horseshoes, softball, badminton, or threw footballs around during their free time.
 On Wednesday afternoons, they went swimming.
 Men were given the opportunity to be allowed to go to Manila in small groups.